libeanim/rsync-history-backup/README.md

       sudo ln -s /path/to/repo/rhb.py /usr/local/bin/rhb

-If you want to uninstall Rsync History Backup just delete the repository and make sure to remove the symlink in your library path or the bash alias, if created.
+If you want to uninstall "Rsync History Backup" just delete the repository and make sure to remove the symlink in your library path or the bash alias, if created.